-Are you an avid user of your laptop or desktop?
-Are you the one who stores personal data or office data in your PC?
-If you are the one searching for a solution to protect your data from unauthorized access.
-Then you are the right place.
-Here is our best solution to help you to stop others from accessing your data through USB ports.
-So, what are you waiting for?
-Let’s start implementing it.
+Are you an avid laptop or desktop user?
+Are you the one who stores personal data or office data on your PC?
+If you are searching for a solution to protect your data from unauthorized access you can easily disable or block the USB ports in Windows 10 through registry.
+Later, you can enable the USB ports whenever you want to using enableusb.reg.
+Below, I’ll be describing the best solutions to help you to stop others from accessing your data through USB ports on your Windows PC.

-Without much delay lets start doing it.
-Before starting make sure you are in admin account and has administrative access.
+Without much delay, let’s see how we can block the USB ports in Windows 10.
+Before starting, make sure you are in an admin account and have administrative access.

 - Open Run window in your PC by pressing the short cut key ‘Windows+R‘.